PinHoWang/pokedex/README.md

 Run `npm test`
 ### Test Results
 ![alt text](./test-result.png)

-### *Notes: node version may cause error while running the test suites, in order to run tests, you can update your node version up to v19.8.1*
+*Notes: node version may cause error while running the test suites, in order to run tests, you can update your node version up to v19.8.1*

+## Storybook
+Run `npm run storybook`, you can access it by navigating to [http://localhost:6006](http://localhost:6006) in the web browser